-This vegan Italian beef recipe combines shredded young jackfruit and thinly sliced seitan to create an unforgettable texture.
+This easy vegan Italian beef recipe combines shredded young jackfruit and thinly sliced seitan to create an unforgettable texture.
 Together, they are magical.
-The au jus is loaded with red miso, reduced sodium soy sauce, onions, garlic, and Italian herbs and spices.
+The super savory au jus is loaded with red miso, reduced sodium soy sauce, onions, garlic, and Italian herbs and spices.
 I’m psyched for you to try it loaded up on a hoagie bun or roll!

 On the U.S.’s West Coast, I have had a hard time finding hot giardiniera.
 If push comes to shove, I would recommend going online to order it, or making your own from scratch.

 You can also opt for mild giardiniera.
 It is much easier to find at most grocery stores in the U.S., regardless of coast.
 It isn’t Chicago-style, and it isn’t the same as the hot stuff, but it is still good.

 Whether using hot or mild giardiniera, I prefer it packed in oil, rather than packed in water and vinegar.
 Nevertheless, either variety will work for this vegan Italian beef recipe.

 If you aren’t into giardiniera, you can still make this recipe.
 Some people like Italian beef topped with pepperoncini.
 Other people don’t top it with anything at all.
 It’s all a matter of preference, but I am of the school that the condiment adds something to the mix.

-So, load up a hoagie bun with vegan Italian beef, add an extra bit of broth, top it generously with giardiniera, and enjoy!
+So, load up a hoagie bun with vegan Italian beef, add an extra bit of the rich broth, top it generously with giardiniera, and enjoy!

 Slow Cooker Vegan Italian Beef